suntobright/USACO/README.md

 USACO is short for USA Computing Olympiad.
 There is a website used to teach you coding skills step by step, which is http://train.usaco.org/usacogate.
-And thd code here is the solutions of these training problems.
+And the code here is the solutions of these training problems.

 # Organization